oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

-12. After you created the user and granted all required permissions to manage APEX, you will create now a table to store security assessments by running the following script:
+12. After you created the user and granted all required permissions to manage APEX, you will create now a table to store security assessments by running the following script in web SQL Developer:
     ```
     CREATE TABLE SECASSESSMENT.OCISECURITYCENTER
     (   STATUS VARCHAR2(50 BYTE) COLLATE "USING_NLS_COMP",